xinz/elixir_typeid/README.md

 If the `type: "user"` in the above mentioned examples is not set, there will process the prefix of the TypeID as nil.

 ### Use with Jason Encoding

+We can simply encode `Typeid` struct within Jason.

 ```elixir
 iex> typeid